aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Gets the protection type of the workbook.
-[ProtectionType](../../com.aspose.cells/protectiontype).
+See [ProtectionType](../../com.aspose.cells/protectiontype).

 **Returns:**
 int